 - A. Capital construction is defined according to Section 24-30-1301 (2), C.R.S. - 1.
-For purposes of this policy, capital construction means: - acquisition or disposition of real property; - construction, demolition, renovation or remodeling of any real property; - site improvement or development; - installation of fixed or movable equipment after construction or renovation; - contracting for architects, engineers, or other planning consultants; or - installation, development, or upgrade of Information Technology.
+For purposes on this policy, capital construction means: - Acquisition or disposition of real property; - Construction, demolition, renovation or remodeling of any real property;

-- B. Capital assets is defined according to Section 24-30-1301 (1), C.R.S. - 1.
-For purposes of this policy, capital assets means: - real property; - information Technology (except personal computers, laptops, printers); - fixed equipment; or - movable equipment (except if instructional or scientific). - C. Controlled maintenance is defined according to Section 24-30-1301 (4), C.R.S.
-Controlled maintenance projects arise out of the deterioration of a facility's physical and functional condition and the inability to comply with current codes.
-These are defined as maintenance-driven requests, as opposed to program-driven requests that constitute capital construction projects. - 1.
-For purposes of this policy, controlled maintenance means: - corrective repairs or replacement, including improvements for health, life safety, and code requirements used for existing real property. - corrective repairs or replacement, including improvements for health, life safety, and code requirements of the fixed equipment necessary for the operation of real property, when such work is not funded in the university's operating budget. - D. Capital renewal is defined according to Section 24-30-1301 (3), C.R.S. - 1.
-For purposes of this policy, capital renewal means a controlled maintenance project of real property or integrated projects that exceed a cost of two million dollars in a fiscal year.

-IV.
-RELATED POLICIES, PROCEDURES, FORMS, GUIDELINES, AND OTHER RESOURCES

-- A. Attachments Directly Related to this Administrative Policy Statement - 1.
-Appendix A Program Plans for University-Funded Projects - 2.
-Appendix B Program Plans for University Acquisitions of Real Property - 3.
-Appendix C Procedures for Selecting Architects and Engineers for Planning, Design and Construction Projects - 4.
-Appendix D University of Colorado Design Review Board - 5.
-Appendix E Facility Space Inventory - 6.
-Appendix F Public-Private Partnership Evaluation - B. Other Related Administrative Policy Statements - 1.
-APS 2005 Contracting Authority - 2.
-APS 2006 Retention of University Records - a.
-System Schedule - b.
-CU Boulder Schedule - c.
-UCCS Schedule - d.
-University of Colorado Denver | Anschutz Medical Campus Schedule - C. Other Resources (i.e., training, secondary contact information) - 1.
-Colorado Commission on Higher Education (CCHE) Capital Policies - 2.
-Office of the State Architect - 3.
-Procurement Service Center - 4.
-Office of University Controller - 5.
-Office of Policy and Efficiency - 6.
-Guidance for Submittal of Real Property Transactions for Review and Approval
+158 Site improvement or development; 159 Installation of fixed or movable equipment after construction or renovation; 160 Contracting for architects, engineers or other planning consultants; or 161 Installation, development or upgrade of Information Technology.
+162 installation, development of applicate of information Teemlology.
+163 B. Capital assets is defined according to Section 24-30-1301 (1), C.R.S.
+164 165 1.
+For purposes on this policy, capital assets means: 166 • Real property; 167 Information Technology (except personal computers, laptops, printers); 168 Fixed equipment; or 169 170 Movable equipment (except if instructional or scientific).
+171 C. Controlled maintenance is defined according to Section 24-30-1301 (4), C.R.S.
+Controlled maintenance projects C. 172 arise out of the deterioration of a facility's physical and functional condition and the inability to comply with current 173 codes.
+These are defined as maintenance-driven requests, as opposed to program-driven requests that constitute 174 capital construction projects.
+175 176 1 Francisco en Alia naliano antre II de maiote management 1.
+For purposes on this policy, controlled maintenance means: 177 • Corrective repairs or replacement, including improvements for health, life safety, and code requirements, 178 used for existing real property.
+179 • Corrective repairs or replacement, including improvements for health, life safety, and code requirements, 180 of the fixed equipment necessary for the operation of real property, when such work is not funded in the 181 university's operating budget.
+182 183 D. Capital renewal is defined according to Section 24-30-1301 (3), C.R.S.
+184 185 1.
+For purposes of this policy, capital renewal means a controlled maintenance project of real property or 186 integrated projects that exceed a cost of two million dollars in a fiscal year.
+187 188 IV.
+REI LATED POLICIES, PROCEDURES, FORMS, GUIDELINES, AND OTHER RESOURCES 189 190 ٨ Attachments Directly Deleted to this Administrative Delicy Statement 191 A. Attachments Directly Related to this Administrative Policy Statement 192 1.
+Appendix A - Program Plans for University-Funded Projects 1.
+Appendix A - Program Plans for University-runded Projects 1.
+Appendix B - Program Plans for University Acquisitions of Real Property 193 2.3.
+Appendix B-C - Procedures for Selecting Architects and Engineers for Planning, Design and Construction 194 195 Projects 2.4 Appendix CD.
+University of Calenda Davies Presing Presin 196 3.4.
+Appendix CD - University of Colorado Design Review Board 197 4.5.
+Appendix DE - Facility Space Inventory 198 5-6.
+Appendix EF - Public-Private Partnership Evaluation 199 В. Other Deleted Administrative Delicy Statements 200 В. Other Related Administrative Policy Statements 201 1 ADS 2005 Control And And And And 202 203 APS 2005 - Contracting Authority APS 2006 - Retention of University Records 204 a.
+System Schedule 205 b.
+CU Boulder Schedule 206 c.
+UCCS Schedule 207 d.
+University of Colorado Denver Anschutz Medical Campus Schedule 208 C. Other Resources (i.e., training, secondary contact information) 209 C. Other Resources (i.e., training, secondary contact information) 210 1.
+Colorado Commission on Higher Education (CCHE) Capital Policies 211 212 2.
+Office of the State Architect 2.
+Programment Sorrige Content 213 214 Procurement Service Center Office of University Controller 4 4.
+Office of University Controller